The Mission of Laramie County Community College is to transform our students’ lives through the power of inspired learning.

 - To enrich the communities we serve through activities that stimulate and sustain a healthy society and economy (community development).

 Core Values - We believe these values are inherent in the cultural fabric of the College and could not be extracted in any way.
+They define who we are and how we behave as a community.

 - Passion - Our institution is wholly dedicated to engaging in our work, sharing our beliefs, and debating the merits of any course of action as we strive to transform our students’ lives through inspired learning.